Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Numerical examples

-The reference solution is obtained with 10 000 points and 3rd order limited scheme.
+on the domain $[-5,5]$ and the final time of the problem is $T=1.8$.
+The reference solution is obtained with 10.000 points and 4th order limited scheme.
 It is difficult to see any modification in the solution if we use more grid points, this is why we consider this solution as the reference solution.
-We display only the solution with the stabilisation strategy, however, we have tried two different strategy.
-The figures labelled as OXMood, where X=2 or 3, use the full strategy of section \ref{stabilisation}.
+We display only the solution with the MOOD stabilisation technique, however, we have tried two different strategies.
+The figures labeled as OXMood, where X=2 or 4, use the full strategy of section \ref{stabilisation}.
 The physical variables are the density and the pressure, nothing is tested on the velocity.
-In the figures labelled as OXMoodNaN, with X=2 or 3, we only check if the solution lies in the invariance domain.
-Last, $200$, $400$ and $800$ mesh points are used.
+In the figures labeled as OXMoodNaN, with X=2 or 4, we only check if the solution lies in the \revD{invariance domain, i.e., density and pressure stay positive and we do not encounter NaN values.
+In figure \ref{shu:1} we plot the results for 800 points.
+In figure \ref{shu:2} we compare results for 200, $400$ and $800$ mesh points only for the MoodNaN strategy.}

-From figure \ref{shu:2}, we see that with $800$ points, there is hardly no difference with between the O3MoodNaN solution and the reference one.
+From figure \ref{shu:2}, we see that with $800$ points, there is hardly no difference with between the O4MoodNaN solution and the reference one.